Unity-Technologies/Graphics/com.unity.render-pipelines.universal/Documentation~/lighting/reflection-probes.md

 For general information on reflection probes, see the page [Reflection Probes](https://docs.unity3d.com/Manual/ReflectionProbes.html).

+For examples of how to use reflection probes, see the [Lighting samples in URP Package Samples](../package-sample-urp-package-samples.md#lighting).

 ## Configuring reflection probe settings

 To configure settings related to reflection probes, in a URP Asset, select **Lighting** > **Reflection Probes**.